mklindtner/kotlin-features/OperatorOverloading.md

 ### member function
 normally added behavior to the class.
+These take priority over extension functions

 ### data class we will derive examples from